Wowie de Guzman

-Jeffrey Camangyan (born September 22, 1976), known professionally as Wowowie de Guzman, is a Filipino dancer and a stage, film and TV actor.
+Jeffrey Camangyan (born September 22, 1976), known professionally as Wowie de Guzman, is a Filipino dancer and a stage, film and TV actor.
 He was one of the top matinee idols from the 1990s.
 His break came as a member of dance group Universal Motion Dancers (UMD).
 He was nominated as Best Actor for FAMAS Award 1998 in Paano Ang Puso Ko?.

 Career

 De Guzman was a famous member of dance group Universal Motion Dancers along with Brian Furlow, Jim Salas, James Salas, the late Gerard Faisan, Marco McKinley, Norman Santos, Gerry Oliva and Miggy Tanchanco.

 He was the first love team of Judy Ann Santos.
 The Juday-Wowie love team became the number one screen tandem in the mid to late '90s.
 They paired in movies which were box office hits such as Sana Naman, Kung Alam Mo Lang, Wow Multo, Mara Clara: The Movie, Esperanza: The Movie, Paano Ang Puso Ko?, Muling Ibalik ang Tamis ng Pag-ibig, Kasal-Kasalan, Sakal-Sakalan, Dito Sa Puso Ko and many others.
 They also paired in TV series like Mara Clara and Esperanza.

 He became a stage actor of Gantimpala Theater Foundation.
 He played in Florante at Laura, Ibong Adarna, El Filibusterismo, Noli Me Tangere, The Bomb, Alikabok, Loren Ruiz, Romeo Loves Juliet, and Perlita Ng Silangan.
 He performed in Tanghalang CCP, Ballet Philippines, and Peta, among others.

 In 2008, de Guzman appeared in ABS-CBN's fantasy series Kung Fu Kids.